12 Best Apps Like Duolingo for Serious Language Learners in 2026

 Practice vocabulary & conjugation

-1. Polychat
+1. PolyChat

 Best For: Unrestricted daily practice and mastering verb conjugations.

-Polychat earns its top spot as a powerful and well-rounded alternative for anyone seeking apps like Duolingo but without the frustrating limitations.
+PolyChat earns its top spot as a powerful and well-rounded alternative for anyone seeking apps like Duolingo but without the frustrating limitations.
 It delivers a robust, gamified learning experience that respects a learner’s motivation by removing all artificial barriers.
-Unlike apps that use a “hearts” or energy system to cap daily progress, Polychat offers unlimited lessons and games, empowering you to practice as much as you want, whenever you want.
+Unlike apps that use a “hearts” or energy system to cap daily progress, PolyChat offers unlimited lessons and games, empowering you to practice as much as you want, whenever you want.
 This makes it an outstanding choice for serious learners who want to make rapid, measurable progress on their own terms.

 The platform’s design combines proven pedagogical methods with addictive gameplay.
 Its timed vocabulary challenges, interactive conversation games, and translation exercises keep practice sessions engaging.
 A key differentiator is its market-leading conjugation practice tool, a feature often underdeveloped in other apps but critical for achieving fluency.
-Polychat builds a personal dictionary as you learn, giving you a clear record of your acquired vocabulary.
+PolyChat builds a personal dictionary as you learn, giving you a clear record of your acquired vocabulary.

 Another significant advantage is its flexibility.
 You can learn any of its 17 supported languages from any other language on the platform, such as learning German from a French base.
 This is a massive benefit for polyglots or non-English speakers.
 The inclusion of a free, built-in translator adds practical, on-the-go value for travelers.
+AI-powered conversation games and drills add dynamic practice beyond static matching exercises—useful when you want output that adapts to what you just studied.
+The mobile apps have earned strong user ratings (including a 5/5 App Store score at time of writing) for educator-friendly design and smooth day-to-day use.

 Key Features & User Experience

-Polychat’s interface is clean and intuitive, making it easy to jump between lessons, games, and progress tracking.
+PolyChat’s interface is clean and intuitive, making it easy to jump between lessons, games, and progress tracking.
 The focus is on active, continuous learning without interruption.

 - Unlimited Practice: No “hearts” or energy limits to stop your learning streak.